 How to book the Eurostar Ski Train

-Tickets for independent travel on the daytime and the overnight Eurostar Ski Trains are on sale for all dates of the 2018-19 winter season.
+Tickets for independent travel on the daytime and the overnight Eurostar Ski Trains go on sale at 8am on 17th July 2019 for all dates of the 2019-20 winter season.

 The Eurostar Direct Ski Train is simple to book online.
 If you already know where you want to go and are travelling independently, you can book the Eurostar Ski Train on Eurostar's website.